-The lowest paid persons employed under a contract of employment with the Council are employed on full time [37 hours] equivalent salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure.
-As at 31st March 2014, this was £12,435 per annum.
+The lowest paid persons employed under a contract of employment with the Council are employed on full time [37 hours] equivalent salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure. at 31st March 2015, this was £13,500 per annum.
+In addition, in December 2014, any employee paid on this spinal column point also received a non-consolidated payment of £325.
+This gives a total remuneration package of £13,825 per annum for our lowest paid employees.